-Last updated in July 2017
+Last updated in March 2018

 The Federal Republic of Germany established diplomatic relations with the United Arab Emirates (UAE) in May 1972.
 The two countries agreed in April 2004 to establish a strategic partnership, and in January 2009 to hold regular political consultations between their foreign ministries, thus demonstrating their intention to build stronger relations in the political sphere while maintaining extensive trade relations.

+Foreign Minister Sigmar Gabriel paid a visit to Abu Dhabi in early July 2017.
+He had previously visited the UAE in 2015 in his role as Economic Affairs Minister.
+His UAE counterpart Foreign Minister Sheikh Abdullah bin Zayed Al Nahyan last visited Germany for talks in August 2015.
 Federal Chancellor Angela Merkel visited the UAE in May 2017 to hold talks with the Crown Prince of Abu Dhabi, Sheikh Mohammed bin Zayed Al Nahyan.
 In May 2016, the Crown Prince had travelled to Berlin for talks with the Federal Chancellor.
 These numerous high-level visits reflect the close cooperation between the two countries.

 German exports to the UAE were worth approximately 14.5 billion euros in 2016, making the UAE – along with Saudi Arabia – Germany’s biggest export market in the entire Middle East and North Africa (MENA) region.
 During the same period, German imports from the UAE totalled 0.9 billion euros.
-Germany’s main exports to UAE are cars, machinery, electrical goods and chemical products.
+Germany’s main exports to UAE are aircraft, cars, machinery, electrical goods and chemical products.
 Its main imports from the UAE are aluminium goods and chemical products.
 Germany does not import oil from the UAE.